Krasper707/Doctor-Who-Data-Analysis/README.md

 | `IMDb Rating`    | The IMDb rating given by viewers (out of 10) |
 | `Votes`          | The number of IMDb votes the episode received |

+## Data Scraping Methodology 🕵️‍♂️

+The data was scraped using Python and the following libraries:
+### Packages Used:

+   - ```requests```: To send HTTP requests and fetch HTML content.

+   - ```BeautifulSoup```: To parse and extract data from HTML.

+   - ```re```: To clean and extract structured data using regular expressions.

+   - ```time```: To add delays between requests and prevent getting blocked.

+   - ```pandas```: To store and manipulate the scraped data in a structured format.

+### Scraping Process:

+- Send HTTP requests to the IMDb episode guide page.

+- Parse the HTML using BeautifulSoup.

+- Extract episode details including name, air date, rating, and votes using CSS selectors and regex.

+- Store data in a Pandas DataFrame and clean the extracted fields.

 ## 📊 Analysis To Be Performed

 1. **Trend Analysis**:
    - IMDb ratings over time.